Adamlb/sprinty-mcvoter/client/README.md

 This is the front-end for SprintyMcVoter

-It is built using typescript and vue 3.
+It is built using typescript and Vue 3.

 ## Development